-Further details of the granting of options and further conditions for exercising them are de-(up to around 55.7%) termined by the Supervisory Board if members of the company's Executive Board are affected.
-Subscription rights may be issued for the first If employees of the company are concerned time in fiscal year 2016. or if options are to be granted to directors of The share options may be exercised for the Board shall determine further details. first time after a vesting period of four years from the respective issue date.
-Overall, the A total of 185,208 subscription rights have so share options each have a term of seven years far been issued to Executive Board members. from the issue date; after this they are forfeited These subscription rights were forfeited as a without replacement.
-After the end of the result of the Executive Board members leaving vesting period, share options may be exercised the company.
-A total of 118,000 subscription if the performance target has been achieved rights were granted to directors of affiliated within a period of 30 trading days prior to companies and employees of the company and exercise.
-The exercise price corresponds to the affiliated companies. average closing price of the share on the 30 consecutive trading days before the respective issue date of the options plus 20%.
-However, The share option plan 2016/II was resolved at the exercise price for the share options issued the Annual General Meeting on May 4, 2016.
-It in fiscal years 2017 and 2018 amounts to at Subscription rights may not be exercised in the provides for up to 520,000 subscription rights least €15.00.
-The performance target has been to be issued to members of the Executive achieved if the closing price of the share meets Board, directors of affiliated companies in Geror exceeds the exercise price on 30 consemany and abroad and managers at the comcu-tive trading days.
-The exercise price for pany by December 31, 2019.
-If share options the subscription rights is amounted to €12 per are forfeit-ed because entitled persons leave subscription right.
+Further details of the granting of options and further conditions for exercising them are determined by the Supervisory Board if members of the company's Executive Board are affected.
+If employees of the company are concerned or if options are to be granted to directors of nouncement of the previous fiscal year's results affiliated companies, the company's Executive Board shall determine further details.

-the company within the authorization period, a
+A total of 185,208 subscription rights have so far been issued to Executive Board members.
+These subscription rights were forfeited as a result of the Executive Board members leaving the company.
+A total of 118,000 subscription rights were granted to directors of affiliated companies and employees of the company and exercise.
+The exercise price corresponds to the affiliated companies.

-corresponding number of share options may be issued again
+The share option plan 2016/II was resolved at the Annual General Meeting on May 4, 2016.
+It Subscription rights may not be exercised in the provides for up to 520,000 subscription rights to be issued to members of the Executive Board, directors of affiliated companies in Germany and abroad and managers at the company by December 31, 2019.
+If share options are forfeit-ed because entitled persons leave the company within the authorization period, a corresponding number of share options may be issued again reduced to 91,000 options by resolution of the Subscription rights may be exercised within the The total volume of the share options under the share option plan 2016/II breaks down across the groups of entitled persons as follows:

-- a maximum of up to 70,000 options in total (up to around 13.5%) - Managers at the company will receive a maximum of up to 290,000 options in total
+- Members of the company's Executive Board will receive a maximum of up to 160,000 options in total (up to around 30.8%) - Directors of affiliated companies will receive a maximum of up to 70,000 options in total (up to around 13.5%) - Managers at the company will receive a maximum of up to 290,000 options in total (up to around 55.7%)